 Unlike the generic experimentations of his late period, Corneille’s comedies are at least largely concentrated within one particular stage of his career (1629–45), at least if one overlooks (as most commentators do) the later comédies héroïques, namely Don Sanche d’Aragon, Tite et Bérénice, and Pulchérie.
 In the 1980s (the heyday for studies of Corneille’s comedy), commentators helpfully re-evaluated the subtleties of Corneille’s comic approach rather than merely dismissing his works as clumsy steps on the way to Molière.
 A similar appreciation has also been shown by works that read Corneille’s comic production alongside that of other playwrights.
 Perhaps surprisingly, critical interest in his comedies qua comedies appears to have waned of late; it is to be hoped that the new Garnier edition of Corneille’s complete theatre currently appearing under the direction of Lilian Picciola will help to rehabilitate Corneille’s comedies further over the coming years.

-Formal issues
+Form and development

 Recently, the idea that Corneille’s plays reveal some ‘underlying unity’ seems to have given way to a related, but subtly different, sense of Corneille’s theatre as undergoing a continuous development.
 Michel Prigent, for example, argues that Corneille’s works ‘se déduisent les unes des autres, se complètent, se balancent’ in such a revealing way that it is best to explore them in chronological order.
 The vast majority of Corneille’s commentators would seem, in practice, to agree.
 With a few notable exceptions, almost all monographs on Corneille treat his works chronologically, following the twists, turns, and occasional leaps or hiatuses of a career that is characterized by experimentation and change.
 Almost inevitably, this chronological approach is the standard one for Corneille’s biographers, who for the most part manage to offer contextually informed readings of Corneille’s writings without resorting to naïvely reductive biographical explanations; indeed, as Marc Fumaroli points out, even Corneille’s first biographer, his nephew Fontenelle, insisted on the vast gulf that separated ‘“l’homme”, fort terne et banal’ from ‘l’œuvre, riche de tant de chefs-d’œuvre’.
 André Le Gall’s weighty but readable biography in particular manages to interweave a general account of Corneille’s life with moments of very precise and illuminating textual analysis.